 Bonus-tip: only take this approach if you can actually help and provide a tangible, measurable perceived value to the other party.
 For instance, I can usually speak to a lot of Brazilian or Latin American things, but I would never venture to talk about any Chinese related stuff.

 It must feel good to the other person for anything to work in the first place.
 I this approach from email all the way to my sex life.
 You must provide value (or pleasure) before actually getting something in return.
 Suck it up and be proactive with a smile.
 If you are just not feeling like doing it today, wait until the next day.

 Lots of times people will help excepting something in return or ask too much without providing compelling reasons why the other party should even care in the first place.
 Expect nothing and help as much as possible, until it makes sense.

-bonus-tip: don’t be afraid of connecting people that you think could learn from each other.
+Bonus-tip: don’t be afraid of connecting people that you think could learn from each other.
 Do random acts of kindness once in a while with total strangers.
 Send articles that can be helpful for the people you work with.
 Listen and understand their pain.
 Just focus on solving that first, if you can of course.

 Don’t be afraid of failure or rejection.
 It’s going to happen in your professional and dating life.
 It always will be a numbers game.
-After a certain numbers of attempts it will start working, but you must act.
+After a certain number of attempts, it will start working, but you must act.
 Don’t suffer by anticipation.
 Don’t overthink and work on procrastinating as little as possible to send the messages out.
 The more you practice, the better you will get at it.